Life Lessons Learned In Sports

 life lessons learned in sports: If you improve in your preparation for an upcoming task, you’re more likely to excel at said task.

-What was your favourite life lesson?
-I think the last one is most applicable for me.
+What was your favorite life lesson?
+I think the last one is most applicable to me.
 I’ve got a marathon coming up, so knowing that each run in advance is preparing me for my goal is eliminating my excuses to not go out and train.